St. Augustine's College (Cape Coast)

-St. Augustine’s College is an all-male boarding academic institution in Cape Coast, Ghana.
+St. Augustine’s College is a Catholic, all-male boarding academic institution in Cape Coast, Ghana.
 As the first catholic school established in Ghana, the school started at Amissano, a village near Elmina, in 1930.
-The Roman Catholic institution was established to serve as a training college and seminary.
+The Catholic institution was established to serve as a training college and seminary.
 The school was named after St. Augustine of Hippo (354 – 430 AD).
 The motto of the college is Omnia Vincit Labor, meaning "Perseverance conquers All".
 The school has a total of 12 houses.

 History

-On 6 August 1933, the Roman Catholic Church and the Bishop of Cape Coast Vicariate Monsignor W. T. Porter felt the need to have a separate Roman Catholic school and Cape Coast was found to be the most suitable location.
+On 6 August 1933, Archbishop William Porter of Cape Coast felt the need for a local Catholic school and Cape Coast was found to be the most suitable location..
 A commemorative foundation stone was laid in late 1935 at the present site.
 Fr.
 Maurice B. Kelly, the Dean of the Training College at Amissano which is now St. Teresa’s Seminary, Amisano, became the first Head Dean or Headmaster.